AN L.A. KITCHEN

 SOMEWHERE IN EASTERN EUROPE.
 SOMETIME IN THE '70s.

 A frigid 2:00 AM.
-Matthew was visiting his father on the set of a film.
+Matthew was visiting his father, actor Alan Arkin, on the set of a film.
 Cast and crew were cold, tired, and grouchy, waiting for some clouds to pass in front of the moon.
 A grip reached into his kit bag, pulled out a bottle with no label, and shouted something in a language Matthew did not understand.
 But the reaction from the crew was unmistakable.
 They gathered around as shots were poured.
 Smiles broke out, the clouds cleared, and they got back to work with renewed vigor.
 Matthew was last in line to try it out, this unknown spirit the grip had evidently made back in his village.
 Matthew remembers it being the most delicious and unique drink he’d ever tasted.
 The next day, he tried to find the grip to ask him for the recipe, but he was nowhere to be found.

 SEARCHING FOR AN ANSWER

-For decades, whenever a day of shooting ran long, Matthew would reminiscence about the night he tasted that amazing spirit; not sweet, a hint of citrus, somewhat herbaceous.
+For decades, whenever a day of shooting ran long, Matthew and his dad would reminiscence about the night he tasted that amazing spirit; not sweet, a hint of citrus, somewhat herbaceous.
 He searched liquor stores and tasted all kinds of bottles, but he never found anything that replicated the elixir he remembered.

 Smooth, Sippable, Superbly Mixable